tytydraco/yessleep/out/The_kids_TV_show_I_was_in_as_a_child_was_cursed_Ive_been_forced_to_entertain_my_town_ever_since.md

 I was already uncomfortable in a club full of adults.

 “Boys.”
-The Mayor cleared his throat, sliding over a baggie of white powder.
+The Mayor cleared his throat, dropping a baggie of white powder.

-Harry leaned forward, sliding over the baggie with his index.
+Harry leaned forward, sliding over the powder with his index.
 I didn't even know he was conscious.
 “Thank ya.”

 I lost Harry when our director encouraged us to take cocaine to exaggerate the *zaniness* of Cabbage Patch.